Dallas/Fort Worth BLUES ARTISTS

 Vernon Garrett (multiple CDs, Ichiban and other labels) interview photo

-Paul Harrington (One CD-Seduction Records) photo official myspace page
+Paul Harrington (One CD-Seduction Records) photo

-Kelly Hatcher (one CD self released) official myspace page
+Kelly Hatcher (one CD self released)

 Tommy Hill (two CDs-self released) photo

-Leo Hull and the Texas Blues Machine (two CDs, self released) website official myspace
+Leo Hull and the Texas Blues Machine (two CDs, self released) website

 Kenny Kay's Storm Warning (one CD-self released) photo

-Wanda King (two CDs, self-released) photo official myspace page
+Wanda King (three CDs, self-released) photo

 Edd Lively and the Movers (one CD-self released) photo